5 Ways to Never Fear the Course God Has Placed You On

 A successful runner is ready for all of the challenges that may come.
-If they are racing on a course with many hills, they focus on hill training.
-If they are completing a trail run, they will train on trails.
+If they are preparing to race on a course with many hills, they focus on hill training.
+If they are training for a trail run, they will spend their time on trails.
 Their training will reflect the upcoming race they are about to run.

 - Know who your Father is.
 The Bible tells us that when we come to Christ, we become adopted sons and daughters of God.
 Just as an earthly father protects his children, we can rely on our heavenly Father to protect us.
 (Romans 8:14-16)

 - Remember who the fear is coming from.
 God’s Word is clear – there is an enemy.
 He would love nothing more than to bring fear into your life.
-Fear is a liar.
+But fear is a liar.
 It is crippling, and it can keep you from your God-given purpose if you give in to it.
 (John 8:44, 2 Timothy 1:7)

 - Look to your brothers and sisters in Christ for support.
 God meant for us to encourage each other as siblings would.
 This is why fellowship with other believers is so important.
 We need each other – during both good and bad times.
 I can’t begin to comprehend how many times my faith has been renewed by the encouraging words of a friend.
-We need to share our victories as well as our losses, and lean on each other when we are afraid.
+We need to share our victories as well as our losses and lean on each other when we are afraid.
 In the book of Psalms, David shares many of his victories as well as his defeats.
-He tells us to share what God has done in our lives.
-Not only is it an act of worship, but it will encourage others as well.
+He encourages us to share what God has done in our lives.
+Not only is it an act of worship, but it will strengthen others as well.

 - Know that His path always leads to victory.
 Don’t be intimidated by the course ahead.
 We have absolutely nothing to fear.
 The Bible tells us that even death can’t separate us from God.
-With each small hill and each small victory, He is preparing us for the bigger victory that lies ahead.
+With each small hill and each minor victory, He is preparing us for the bigger victory that lies ahead.
 He knows what each of us needs in order to be ready and well-trained.
 It is up to us to trust Him throughout our training and to know that He is training us for victory, not defeat.
 (Romans 8:37-39)